cbettinger/gedcom-viewer/README.md

 * Export to HTML or PDF (including media attachments)
 * GEDCOM 5 validation
 * Conversion to GEDCOM 7 file format
-* Facial feature analysis to find out from which ancestors a proband inherited his facial features (such as the shape of the eyes or nose)
 * Currently supported languages: English, German, French

 ## Screenshots